M.Ed. in Elementary Education: Degree Requirements

 When reviewing an application for graduate admission into the School of Education, several factors will be considered:

 - a baccalaureate degree from an accredited college or university

 - a passing score on the admissions interview

 A holistic approach is used, and no one factor excludes an applicant from consideration.
 The University seeks students who have demonstrated the ability and motivation to do academic work as well as a positive attitude toward children.

-To prepare for licensure in elementary education, teacher candidates must first complete six core seminar and field experience courses in elementary education, two concentration course in elementary curriculum, instruction, and assessment, and the capstone teaching internship courses, for a total of 33 credit hours.
+To prepare for licensure in elementary education, teacher candidates must first complete four core seminar courses in elementary education, two concentration course in elementary curriculum, instruction, and assessment, and the capstone clinical practice and clinical practice seminar courses, for a total of 36 credit hours.